spatialos/gdk-for-unity/docs/content/gameobject/linking-workers-gameobjects.md

 * See the documentation to find out more about the [`SpatialOSComponent`]({{urlRoot}}/content/gameobject/spatialoscomponent).

-**Note:** The GameObject representing your worker is not automatically destroyed when you disconnect from SpatialOS.
+> The GameObject representing your worker is not automatically destroyed when you disconnect from SpatialOS.